How to Use a Hydrometer For The Most Accurate Gravity Reading

 Comparing these two values not only confirms that the yeast have done their job of converting sugars into alcohol, but how well they’ve done it.
 If your FG is still too high when you reach the end of your fermentation period, your ferment may have stalled.

-Transfer the sample to a sanitized container big enough to let the hydrometer float around without touching the bottom or sides.
-A test tube works great, although a clean, sanitized glass works just as well.
+Transfer the sample to a container big enough to let the sanitized hydrometer float without touching the bottom or sides.
+We recommend a graduated cylinder to get both the depth and diameter you need.

 Never return a sample to the fermenter.
 Instead, taste it, and give your palate a preview of the hoppy goodness to come.